PostTraumaticOS/EPG-to-Trakt/README.md

 Special thanks to https://github.com/shashankbm09 for helping with the code.

 Due to Trakt's API limits, this tool is intended to be used with 1-3 days of programming only.
-It is intended for you to choose one channel, output the EPG, and create a channel playlist on Trakt.
+It is intended for you to choose one channel, output the EPG (using your own tools), convert to JSON, and finally use this tool create a channel playlist on Trakt.
 To be on the safe side, I do one channel per minute.

 # Preamble
 To create the list, I used the Node.JS tool provided here: